 Understanding your emotions

 As a counsellor, my intention is to support you to experience your emotions as signposts to self-understanding, compassion and awareness, rather than problems to be solved (in therapy).

 Like water, emotions can be considered as continually moving.
 Sometimes calm, stormy, unpredictable, flowing, and sometimes hot or cold.
 I believe that by acknowledging and accepting all emotions as meaningful, you can learn to ‘dance with your feet in the water’, creating a pathway to living your life in ways that matter to you, for the benefit of yourself and the world around you.

 Qualifications and Training

-A trained counsellor, Somatic Experiencing practitioner (INT) and DRUMBEAT facilitator, I have over 20 years of extensive counselling experience..
+A trained counsellor, Somatic Experiencing practitioner (SEP) and DRUMBEAT facilitator, I have over 20 years of extensive counselling experience..

 Register No: 22685